 Now look at this closely – Their working daughters have no time for cooking.
-On the other hand, their working daughters in law should have time to do the cooking for them.
+On the other hand, their working daughters-in-law should have time to do cooking for them.

 How biased, aren’t they?!

-The other day, one of my neighbors casually asked me, “Is cooking done?”
+The other day, one of my neighbors casually asked me, “Are you done with cooking?”

-Society has its own set of protocols formulated for women especially when they are married.
+Society has its own set of protocols framed for women especially when they are married.

 Thumb- Rules for Women